 1.12.
-Ageing management is defined as engineering, operation, and maintenance actions to control within acceptable limits ageing degradation of structures, systems and components (SSCs).
-Ageing management includes activities such as repair, refurbishment and replacement of SSCs, which are similar to maintenance and testing activities at a research reactor or other activities that are performed when a modification project takes place.
-However, effective management of ageing also involves the use of a methodology that will detect and evaluate ageing effects as a consequence of the service conditions, and involves the application of countermeasures for prevention and mitigation of ageing effects.
+Ageing management is defined as engineering, operation and maintenance actions to control within acceptable limits the ageing degradation of structures, systems and components (SSCs).
+Ageing management includes activities such as repair, refurbishment and replacement of SSCs, which are similar to maintenance and testing activities at a research reactor or to other activities that are performed when a modification project takes place.
+However, effective management of ageing also involves (a) the use of a methodology that will detect and evaluate ageing effects as a consequence of the service conditions and (b) the application of countermeasures for prevention and mitigation of ageing effects.

 1.13.
 This Safety Guide covers all aspects relating to the establishment, implementation and continuous improvement of an ageing management programme.
-As well as considering the physical ageing of SSCs important to safety, this Safety Guide also provides recommendations on the safety aspects of managing technological obsolescence (non-physical ageing).
+As well as considering the physical ageing of SSCs important to safety, this Safety Guide provides recommendations on the safety aspects of managing technological obsolescence (non-physical ageing) of SSCs important to safety.

 1.14.
-Although managing the succession of personnel at research reactors and knowledge management are both important issues in relation to safety at research reactors, they are outside the scope of this Safety Guide.
-Recommendations relating to research reactor personnel are provided in DS509E [6].
+Although knowledge management and management of the succession of personnel are both important issues in relation to safety at research reactors, they are outside the scope of this Safety Guide.
+Recommendations relating to research reactor personnel are provided in SSG-84 [6].